oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 instead of stating the thermal input, you could choose any of the mass flows, or instead of the air to stoichometric air ratio you could specify the flue gas temperature.
-It is also possible to make modifications on the fluid composition, for example stating the oxygen content in the flue gas.
-It is also possible to change the fuel composition.
+It is also possible to make modifications on the fluid composition, for example stating the oxygen content in the flue gas or to change the fuel composition.
 Make sure, all desired fuels of your fuel mixture are also within the fluid_list of the network.
-For the example below we added some hydrogen to the fuel mixture.
+For the example below we added hydrogen to the fuel mixture.

 .. code-block:: python